Town Bus

 An important source for the look of the tapes was http://www.tapedeck.org/

-Part of a set of HiFi themed objects.
-The first set of 4 was a solo show at Delta gallery Rotterdam.
+Part of an ongoing series of HiFi themed objects.
+The first set of 4 was a solo show at Delta gallery Rotterdam in 2006.

 Fly Over

-The Fly Over was the first bas-relief that I made on commission.
-It was constructed for the auditorium of the new Economic Faculty in Rotterdam, part of Rotterdam University; A vast space with dark grey walls and bright red linoleum floors.
-The colour of the latter is echoed in the work as an incorporated red haze.
-The relief itself was based on photo’s of the large Kleinpolderplein stacked interchange in Rotterdam.
+Fly Over was the first bas-relief that was made on commission.
+It was constructed especially for the auditorium of the new Economic Faculty (H.E.S.) in Rotterdam, part of Rotterdam University.
+The auditorium is a large space with dark grey walls and bright red linoleum floors.
+The colour of the floors is incorporated in the work as a red haze.
+The relief itself was based on photo’s of Kleinpolderplein, a large and complex stacked interchange built in Rotterdam from 1958 onwards.

-The Mobility show at gallery Delta with Hans sitting at his desk.
+View of Mobility at gallery Delta.
+Hans Sonnenberg is seen seated at his desk.

-Fly Over was temporarily installed at the gallery for this occasion..
+Fly Over was temporarily installed at the gallery for the occasion of this show..

 These works were part of the Mobility exhibition at gallery Delta in 2003: